 Weather StoryAlmanac, microseasons, and the day's weather story.

-Weather in Manchester, New Hampshire
+Manchester, New Hampshire Weather

-Roses open along the stoops.
-Day 59 of spring.
+Cicadas claim the afternoon.
+Day 14 of summer.
 Read this microseason across nine climate regions →

 Manchester, NH